top of page

 Julie Deleger

 Hi, I’m Julie!
-I’m a senior at Washington University in St. Louis, from Oakland, California.
-I’m currently on the Pre-Health track, pursuing a double major in Anthropology: Global Health & Environment and Biology, with a minor in General Economics.
+I graduated from Washington University in St. Louis, from Oakland, California.
+On the Pre-Health track, pursued a double major in Anthropology: Global Health & Environment and Biology, with a minor in General Economics.

 I’m excited to join the REACH project team and am looking forward to contributing to Dr. Gildner’s and Dr. Cepon-Robins continued research!
 I hope to incorporate the knowledge and perspectives I acquire to promote more structurally sound and sensitive approaches to healthcare.